 When you’ve been injured after the use of a defective product, you may be eligible for compensation from some involved parties to cover your damages and injuries.
 However, that doesn’t mean you can sue all parties involved in the chain of distribution and manufacturing process.

 According to California law, certain parties are not susceptible to strict product liability.
-Our California defective products attorney at Mancini & Associates explains who these parties are and why they aren’t considered liable for injuries caused by dangerous and defective products.
+Our California defective product lawyer at Mancini & Associates explains who these parties are and why they aren’t considered liable for injuries caused by dangerous and defective products.

 You cannot sue manufacturers of non-defective component parts because they were not negligent.
 They supplied the manufacturer with properly made parts, so any manufacturing defects, failure to warn, or defective design of the finished product is not their fault.
 However, you may have a legitimate case against the main manufacturer if they failed to deliver a safe product.

 The people who installed defective component parts are not liable for your injuries if they were not involved with testing or manufacturing those parts.
 As long as they had no prior knowledge that the parts were unsafe or defective and performed their duties according to standards and regulations, they are in the clear.

 The bank or lender that handled your financial transaction for a defective product cannot be held responsible for any injuries that are caused by that product.
 It was not their obligation to check the product for safety or ensure you were safe while using it.

 One-time sellers of used products and dealers of used goods are nearly impossible to subject to a strict liability standard under California law.
 If you believe your situation was expressly caused by a used product seller, talk to your California defective product attorney to see if it’s worth pursuing.

 When purchasing a product at an auction, the auctioneer is not liable if that product is defective.
 They’re simply the middleman who accepts your bid.
 They’re not responsible for your injuries.